Medical questions & health advice by board certified doctors

-"How can one approach a depressed friend?
+"How can one approach a depressed friend?"

 When a friend is depressed, what is the right way to approach them?
 I know that I should try to make them feel like they can talk to me, but I'm also nervous about drawing their attention to the bad thoughts and making them feel like their problems are noticeable.

 The concern about drawing attention to his problems is an important one, but should be less worrisome to you.
 People who are depressed benefit tremendously from having the support of their family and friends.
 You can also be instrumental in referring him to a psychiatrist for a full evaluation and possible medication or psychotherapy.
 You should ask your friend if he has had any thoughts about hurting himself or anyone else.
 If he answers yes, you should ask him if he has a plan.
 Again, people worry that they might be drawing attention to suicidal thoughts but, instead, it helps the problem to be recognized and treated and people often benefit from open discussion.
 If your friend endorses suicidal thoughts, it is an emergency and you should contact a hospital immediately in keeping with his best interest.
 It is important for you to approach your friend and be open and listen without being judgmental.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.